cositools/cosipy/docs/install.rst

   conda create -n <cosipy_env_name> python=3.10 pip
   conda activate <cosipy_env_name>

-Also optional but recommented: before installing cosipy, install the main dependencies from source (similar procedure as for cosipy below).
+Also optional but recommended: before installing cosipy, install the main dependencies from the source (similar procedure as for cosipy below).
 These are histpy, mhealpy, scoords, threeml and astromodels.
-The reason is that these libraries might be changing rapidly to accomodate new features in cosipy.
+The reason is that these libraries might be changing rapidly to accommodate new features in cosipy.

 Do the following (preferably inside a conda environment)::